My Favorite Paris Hotels

 Hi Dave.
 I’ll be traveling with 4 people to Paris after London in late October.
 We have 3 nights to spend here and definitely would want to see all the highlights (if time permits).
 I’m still searching for our accommodation, after reading your notes, it really helps.
 My question: Is it worth it to take the Hop On Hop Off tour bus?
 Or could we just do it on our own?
 I’m a reader, definitely would want to visit some bookstore.
 Do you have any recommendation for Paris bookstores that I could visit?
 I love to collect some local books whenever I travel.

 Yes, it is absolutely worth it to take the Hop on Hop Off buses.
 The nice thing about Paris is that it’s relatively compact, so the bus tours allow you to see most of the major highlights in just a few hours if you’re pressed for time.
-Another great way to see the city is to take one of the boat tours along the Seine.
+Another way I suggest to see the city is to take one of the boat tours along the Seine.
 And do it at night if you can, the buildings are particularly pretty with the way they are lit.
 For bookstores, the most famous one is Shakespeare and Company right off the Seine.
 With it’s sunlit upstairs, visitors are welcome to sit and read at their leisure, choosing among a large selection of English language titles.
 It is a bit touristy though, so if you find it too crowded you can try the Librairie Galignani, the first English language bookshop in continental Europe.
 Or for something different, you can always try La Belle Hortense, a great bookshop and wine bar.

 I am looking at hotels in the Clichy section, how safe is that area?
 Would you recommend it.
 Also, is there an age limit on staying in Hostels in Paris?
 Thanks!

-The area around Clichy is pretty mixed.
+In my opinion, the area around Clichy is pretty mixed.
 Since it’s close to some red light district activity, you may see some of that near where you are staying.
 So it’s safe but some people might not feel comfortable.
 Also, depending on where you’re staying, there are some big boulevards with lots of traffic so safety might not be as much of a concern as street noise.
 The closer you can be to South Pigalle, the nicer the neighborhood.
 Regarding hostel age limits, there are some such as the Auberge International des Jeunes that do have restrictions.
 You need to be 18-30.
 But all hostels vary.

 Hi Dave